Legal fees for debt recovery

 The team’s experience:

 The team has a wealth of experience, over 35 years, in delivering a high quality debt recovery service.
 There are two permanent members of the team who are often assisted by a trainee who will spend 6 months with the team as part of their training contract.
-Regardless of who works on your matter, all work is supervised by Lesley Milne who is the Team Leader of the commercial litigation team and supported by Nina Bhatti, Solicitor.
+Regardless of who works on your matter, all work is supervised by Lesley Milne who is the Team Leader of the commercial litigation team.